 Once the delivery driver arrives and unloads your container to the correct spot, you'll need to perform a quick but thorough inspection.
 If you've done it before, then you know what to look for.
 If not, re-familiarize yourself with the type of container you purchased, including grade and condition.
 The first thing to check for is pin holes in the container.
 Step inside the container and have the driver close the door behind you.
 Look around for small beams of light that indicate holes caused by rusting or corrosion.
 In most cases the imperfections can be corrected on the spot by applying a small amount of epoxy.

 The second thing to check during your delivery inspection is the doors.
 Make sure they are in good working order and that there isn't any major problem opening or closing them.
 Sometimes, the position of the container can cause a pinching of the door hinges.
 This will make them grind or rub when opening/closing.
 This can be corrected by repositioning the container if needed.

-Brokers can signup for the shipped.com marketplace here.
-Each container request you submit can be a separate order with separate buyer name, address, phone number, currency, etc. You can coordinate delivery or let the client handle it.
-The choices are yours to make as a Shipped.com Broker.
+Container Dealers & Brokers can signup for Shipped.com here.
+Each container request you submit can be a separate order with separate buyer name, address, phone number, currency, etc. You can let us coordinate delivery for you or you can pickup at our depot.
+The choices are yours to make as a Shipped.com Dealer.